okfn/opendefinition/source/open-definition-dev.markdown

 ### 3. Attribution

-The **license** may require as a condition for redistribution and re-use the attribution of the contributors and creators to the work.
+The **license** may require that contributors and creators of a licensed work be attributed in distributed versions of the work.
 If this condition is imposed it must not be onerous.

+(TODO: "onerous" is vague.)

 ### 4. Integrity

-The **license** may require as a condition for the work being distributed in modified form that the resulting work carry a different name or version number from the original work.
+The **license** may require that modified versions of a licensed work must carry a different name or version number from the original work, or otherwise indicate what changes have been made.

+(TODO: Consider broadening in line with recent CC versions.)

 ### 5. No Discrimination Against Persons or Groups